3ZsForInsomnia/revman.nvim/docs/configuration.md

     -- Load telescope extension if using telescope backend local config = require("revman.config").get()
-    if config.picker.backend == "telescope" then
+    if config.picker == "telescope" then
       local has_telescope, telescope = pcall(require, "telescope")
       if has_telescope then
         telescope.load_extension("revman")